About This Course

-Entry Requirements: You should already have a degree, preferably in the area of Arts or the Sciences (see detailed requirements)
+You should already have a degree, preferably in the area of Arts or the Sciences See Requirements for full details.

 The one-year Higher Diploma in Philosophy gives you a rare chance to study western as well as eastern philosophy.
 You will study different philosophical concepts and theories, from issues of mind and consciousness, action and politics, ethics and aesthetics, to society and culture, globalism, and power and territory.